svylabs/stablebase/WHITEPAPER.md

 The protocol has an option to renew protection by paying a shielding rate again.

-## Liquidity Pool
+## Stability Pool

-In addition to reserve pool, there will be a Liquidity Pool where any SBD holder can park their stablecoin savings in return for accrued fees from the protocol.
-The funds from Liquidity Pool will be used for the following
+In addition to reserve pool, there will be a Stability Pool where any SBD holder can park their stablecoin savings in return for accrued fees from the protocol.

-1. Enable borrowing of Stablecoins without minting at preset terms.
-2. Enable Liquidations of bad debt.

 The stakers in the pool gain benefit from

 1. Accrued fees from borrowing.
-2. Liquidation gains.
+2. Liquidation proceeds.
 3. Liquidation and Redemption fees paid.

 ## Fee Collection and Distribution

 All the fees that are collected from users paying shielding rate at the time of opening the CDP or renewing redemption protection is paid to

-1. Reserve pool depositors in proportion to their stake.
+1. Reserve pool depositors in proportion to their stake at 2x the rate compared to Stability Pool.
-2. Savings Pool depositors in proportion to their stake.
+2. Stability Pool depositors in proportion to their stake.

 The fee is distributed in the following manner:

-1. Fees paid by Redemption Protected CDPs will be distributed to Reserve Pool.
+1. Fees paid by Redemption Protected CDPs will be distributed to Reserve Pool and Stability Pool.
-2. All fee paid by borrowings from Liquidity Pool goes to the Liquidity pool stakers.
-3. All redemption fee goes to Liquidity Pool stakers.
+2. All redemption fee goes to Liquidity Pool stakers.
-4. Liquidation fee goes to the user that triggered Liquidation.
+3. Liquidation fee goes to the user that triggered Liquidation.

 ## Price Oracle